Johan Beetz: Silver fox

-They eventually had 11 children.
-Beetz hunted, fished, and trapped with the local villagers, and raised foxes for their fur.
+Naturalist and ornithologist

 He was a naturalist and ornithologist, and made numerous studies and hand drawings.
-He also invented a mummification process for preserving animal bodies; however, the technique was lost when he died.
+He also invented a mummification process for preserving animal bodies, however, the technique was lost when he died.
 From 1903 to 1913 he was the local postmaster, and he often served as a sort of doctor.
 He was credited with sparing the village from the Spanish influenza in 1918–1919 by restricting external contact and disinfecting mail.

+The many activities of Johan Beetz brought considerable impetus to the socio-economic development of the locality and that of the North Shore.

 In 1922 the Beetz family moved to Saint-Laurent, then a suburb of Montreal and today a borough of the city.
 He bought a house there at 54 rue Saint-Germain.
 In July 1924, he was made a chevalier in the Order of Leopold II by the Belgian government.
 He later lived at 322 avenue Laurier, in Quebec City, which has a plaque mentioning that fact.
 In 1931 he founded a zoo in Charlesbourg (today part of Quebec City), later known by the name Jardin zoologique de Québec (it closed in 2006).

 He continued to raise foxes at a farm in Vaudreuil.
 When the business was badly affected by the 1929 stock market crash, he was named director of the fox furring department at the Service de l'élevage des animaux à fourrure of the Quebec government.
 He wrote a book on the subject entitled "L'Indispensable" à l'éleveur de renards argentés; it was published in English translation as "The Indispensable" for Fox Breeders, translated by Thos.
 J. Carbray.
 The Université de Montréal wished to give him an honorary doctorate; however, he preferred to deliver an oral thesis presentation, for which he was granted a Doctor of Science degree (Docteur ès Science agricole (vulpiculture)).
 The fox breeding industry in Quebec did not survive long after the death of its founder, however.

 In 1965, the village where he spent many years of his life was renamed Baie-Johan-Beetz.
 There are streets named after him in both Baie-Johan-Beetz and Sept-Îles.
 There is also a lake, Lac Beetz, in the Lac-Jérôme unorganized territory, which may be named for him, although the Commission de toponymie du Québec does not attest this.

 Johan Beetz was the grandfather of Jean Beetz, a justice of the Supreme Court of Canada.